Top

 • Only .jpg, and .png image formats that are up to 4 MB in size are supported.

-4. If you want to configure the Pop-up position, enable the Position Popup toggle.
+2. To configure the Pop-up position, enable the Position Popup toggle.

 position_popup